These four successful strategies are behind current CRISPR gene-editing clinical trials

 CRISPR targeting mechanism

-CRISPR is a binary system, which relies on the Cas9 endonuclease to introduce a DNA Double-Stranded-Break (DSB) and on short-guide RNA (sgRNA), which directs the Cas9 towards the desired target.
-The target is defined by a 20 nucleotides (nt) sequence present in the sgRNA called the spacer.
+CRISPR is a binary system, which relies on the Cas9 endonuclease to introduce a DNA double-stranded break (DSB) and a single guide RNA (sgRNA), which directs the Cas9 towards the desired target.
+The target is defined by a 20 nucleotide (nt) sequence present in the sgRNA called the spacer.
 When the sgRNA finds a sequence complementary to the spacer it will trigger the endonuclease activity of the Cas9.
-As a result, it is possible to reprogram CRISPR to target any genetic location within the genome by simply changing the spacer sequence of the sgRNA.
+As a result, it is possible to reprogramme CRISPR to target any genetic location within the genome by simply changing the spacer sequence of the sgRNA.

 Knocking out genes in our immune cells